pipriles/urxvt-docker/README.md

 `docker run -v home:/root -v PATH_TO_ANYTHING:/mnt urxvt`

-As you can see I create attach two volumes to the container one will have the `/root` which will be created on the first time, so I can persist information of the session, which is kind of useful if you also use the terminal inside `neovim`…
+As you can see I attach two volumes to the container, one will have the `/root` which will be created on the first time so I can persist information of the session, which is kind of useful if you also use the terminal inside `neovim`…

 The other volume is to access files from the host inside the container (Like your work folder).